-- (v.)
+(v.)
 University of Queensland.
 The Act to establish the University of Queensland was passed in 1909, and the first Senate was appointed on the 14th April, 1910.
 The University was opened on the 14th March, 1911, when 60 students were matriculated.
-Provision has been made for a Correspondence Study department in connection with the institution.
-At the present time there are four professors, i.e., one each of classics, chemistry, engineering, and for mathematics and physics, with a liberal complement of lecturers and demonstrators. - (vi.)
+Provision has been made for a Correspondence Study department in connection with the institution, and at the request of the Brisbane branch of the Workers' Educational Association, weekly lectures are given in History and Economics.
+At the present time there are four professors, i.e., one each of classics, chemistry, engineering, and for mathematics and physics, with a liberal complement of lectures and demonstrators.
+The establishment of University extension lectures is under consideration.

+(vi.)
 University of Western Australia.
 The University Commission in this State has recommended the establishment of a University somewhat on the lines of those in the eastern States, but with such amendments as would bring it as far as possible into accord with the most modern requirements.
 The Act establishing a University was passed on the 18th February, 1911.
-In addition to lectureships, the institution has been opened with six professorships-modern literature and history, mathematics and physics, chemistry, engineering and mining, and geology-while a chair in agriculture has been endowed by the generosity of Dr. Hackett.
-The institution was opened in March, 1913. - 2.
-Teachers and Students of Universities.-The following table shews the number of professors and lecturers and the students in attendance at each of the Commonwealth Universities during the year 1912:-
+In addition to lectureships, the institution was opened with six professorships-modern literature and history, mathematics and physics, chemistry, engineering and mining, geology, and a chair in agriculture endowed by the generosity of Sir Winthrop Hackett.
+The institution was opened in March, 1913.

+2. Teachers and Students of Universities.-The following table shews the number of professors and lecturers and the students in attendance at each of the Commonwealth Universities during the year 1913:-